AndreaDejanGrande/Triglav/README.md

 S:n.nnn is how long it took to submit the completed work and await the reply, R:hh:mm:ss is the actual time the work submit reply was received

-If you start sgminer with the --sharelog option, you can get detailed information for each share found.
+If you start Triglav with the --sharelog option, you can get detailed information for each share found.
 The argument to the option may be "-" for standard output (not advisable with the ncurses UI), any valid positive number for that file descriptor, or a filename.